-When finished with all the preparation procedures, you can move on to the core of the task – transferring the content to a new system.
+After finishing all the preparation procedures, you can move on to the core of the task – transferring the content to a new system.
 Here are a few steps recommended to take during the process.

-Based on the results of the test migration, make any required changes to your system configuration, migration method or data.
+Based on the results of the test migration, make any required changes to your system configuration, migration method, or data.
 If you haven’t done so yet, optimize your data, getting rid of the old, outdated content will make the transfer faster and more efficient.

 Bonus Suggestion: If you want to significantly reduce the time and effort needed to perform the seven steps mentioned above, give a try to CMS2CMS, automated migration service.
 It will provide you with a possibility to easily map your migration entities, test the process, use the free demo option, and even secure the whole process with the migration insurance.
 In case anything goes wrong, you will be able to restart the migration free of charge.
 Check out this step by step guide for more information.

 Even when all your content is moved over to a new system, it’s still not the time to relax.
-There are a few more steps necessary to take to ensure that the target platform functions properly and no data is lost.
+There are a few more steps necessary to take to ensure that the target platform functions properly, and no data is lost.

-- Perform data and system optimization.
-No matter how thorough your preparation was there will surely be a few things you will have to adjust after the data transfer.
-This usually depends on the type of migration you are performing and the complexity of the project.
+No matter how thorough your preparation was, there will surely be a few things you will have to adjust after the data transfer.
+It usually depends on the type of migration you are performing and the complexity of the project.

-- Terminate your old system.
+4. Terminate your old system.
 Now is finally the time to decommission the legacy system.
 If you have thoroughly checked the new system and confirmed that everything works smoothly, feel free to terminate the old one.

 Update the workflow processes connected with the data migration.
-Keep in mind that there may be significant differences between the source and the target systems, therefore, you need to adjust the business processes to the peculiarities of the new tool.
+Keep in mind that there may be significant differences between the source and the target systems.
+Therefore, you need to adjust the business processes to the peculiarities of the new tool.
 It is also suggested to educate the staff to ensure that they understand how the system works and don’t create additional difficulties.

 Want to check out how your website would look like on a new CMS platform right now?
-Try the CMS2CMS free demo migration.
+Try the CMS2CMS free demo migration!